alexandrosangeli/l4-individual-project/meetings/meetings.md

 - Continue with the pipeline
 - Implement at least one function for measuring the accuracy until Monday
 - If there is time, come up with some soft deadlines regarding the project

+---

+## 07/11/22

+### Questions
+- No questions but need some more guidance and discussion on the pipeline

+### Minutes
+- Use CATH pdb files to find what the upper bound of the score between AlphaFold's prediction and CATH's data will be using Sword2

+---

+## 14/11/22 (No meeting)

+---

+## 21/11/22

+### Questions
+- What to do with missing residues or linkers?
+  - For example, consider x = [1, 1, 1, 0, 1] (where the 0 is a linker) and y = [0, 1, 1, 0, 1] (where the first 0 is a linker and the second 0 is a missing residue).
+How to treat the naive accuracy function (correct predictions / total residues) ?
+  - Is it 3 / 5 or 3 / 4 ?